Introduction

 Our work is not, unless there is a legal or regulatory requirement, to be disclosed to third parties without our written permission and we will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.
 Any person who is not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person, which exists or is available otherwise than pursuant to that Act.

 You agree to indemnify us and our agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by you, or by any person for whom you are responsible, of our advice and opinions, whether in writing or otherwise.
-This indemnity will extend to the cost of
+This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.

-Other than where we act as an independent examiner in respect of a charity the company’s liability as defined above which has arisen from an action or inaction by the company is limited to the fee paid for the work engaged and fully paid for by you irrespective of whether this gives rise to one or multiple claims.
+Other than where we act as an independent examiner in respect of a charity, the company’s liability as defined above, which has arisen from an action or inaction by the company, is limited to the fee paid for the work engaged and fully paid for by you, irrespective of whether this gives rise to one or multiple claims.
 Regarding independent examination on charities our liability is unlimited.

 Limitation of Third Party Rights